-We have audited the financial statements of City Property Glasgow (Investments) LLP (the 'limited liability partnership') for the year ended 31 March 2019 which comprise the statement of comprehensive income, the balance sheet, the reconciliation of members' interests, the statement of cash flows and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of City Property Glasgow (Investments) LLP (the 'limited liability partnership') for the year ended 31 March 2020 which comprise the statement of comprehensive income, the balance sheet, the reconciliation of members' interests and notes to the financial statements, including a summary of significant accounting policies.
 The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards, including FRS 102 The Financial Reporting Standard applicable in the UK and Republic of Ireland (United Kingdom Generally Accepted Accounting Practice).